The football field and its dimensions

 The goal area

 The goal area is the small box inside the penalty area.
-The FIFA rules stipulates that the distance from each goalpost to the lines the goes parallel to the touch line should be 5.5 metres.
+The FIFA rules stipulates that the distance from each goalpost to the lines that goes parallel with the touch line should be 5.5 metres.
 When the size of a standard goal is added it makes the distance between the lines 18.32 metres.

 The penalty area

-The penalty area is the bigger box close to the goal that integrates the goal area and the penalty mark.
+The penalty area is the bigger box close to the goal that integrates the goal area and the penalty mark (it was introduced in 1887 and was complemented by D-shaped curve in 1937).
 The lines that extend into the fields are 16.5 metres and they have a 40.32 metres distance from each other.

 The penalty mark is 11 metres from the goal line and centered on the fields' goal line.

-A very common field dimension among the top clubs in the world is 105 x 68 metres (114.8 yds x 74.4 yds).
+A very common field dimension among the top clubs in the world is 105 × 68 metres (114.8 × 74.4 yds), since this is a recommendation from UEFA.
 Some famous stadiums and the dimension of their football fields: